-Program 1.12: Non-Vacant Sites
+Program 1.14: Non-Vacant Sites

 The City shall complete a mid-term evaluation of development activity on non-vacant sites identified as capacity to meet the RHNA.
 If permitting trends are not meeting the objectives of this program, the City shall adopt additional incentives to encourage development on these sites or revise RHNA calculations, potentially including rezoning additional sites.
+Additionally, development on non-vacant sites with existing residential units is subject to replacement requirements, pursuant to Assembly Bill (AB) 1397.
+Specifically, AB 1397 requires sites with a residential use within the past five years the replacement of units affordable to the same or lower income level as a condition of any development on a non-vacant site site consistent with those requirements set forth in the State's Density Bonus Law.